-Tropical Storm Grace forms in the Atlantic as Fred nears Florida
+Tropical Storm Grace forms in the Atlantic as Fred temporarily weakens

 Earlier a tropical depression, Grace strengthened to tropical storm status about 400 miles east of the Leeward Islands in the Atlantic Ocean, according to the National Hurricane Center.

-Both storms are expected to bring heavy rain and flooding, with Grace prompting a tropical storm warning for parts of the eastern Caribbean, including the US Virgin Islands and Puerto Rico.
+The storm is expected to bring heavy rain and flooding, and even prompted a tropical storm warning for parts of the eastern Caribbean, including the US Virgin Islands and Puerto Rico.

 On the current forecast track, the center of Grace is expected to move over the Leeward Islands Saturday night, the Virgin Islands and Puerto Rico on Sunday and the Dominican Republic on Monday.
 Weakening is expected early next week as the system interacts with the Greater Antilles.